indimail/indimail-virtualdomains/iwebadmin-x/html/README.md

 The templates which use each value are listed below each item.

-1. Tag values w is not defined in the source code.
+1. Tag values b, f, h, l, r, u, w, N, O, T not defined in template.c
-2. Tag values b, f, h, l, m, r, u, w, N, O, T are not used in a current template.
-Except for w, they are defined in template.c.
-It may best to remove them.
+2. Tag values b, f, h, l, r, u, w, N, O, T are not used in a current template.
-3. Tag value H is not defined in template.c but is used in header.html.

 To see which templates use a particular tag: